About us

 - You can find Wylam on the banks of the River Tyne surrounded by beautiful green countryside.
 The village has plenty of walking trails to enjoy.

 - As a lasting testament to the 19th century industrial revolution Wylam boasts some historical treasures that visitors to the area (as well as train-spotters!) may find interesting.
 Wylam is the birthplace of George Stephenson, the inventor of the steam locomotive.
-You can walk to his birthplace on the Waggonway and the National Trust maintains this cottage and museaum.
-The village has a strong industrial heritage.
-It is home to several historic buildings and landmarks, including the Grade 2 listed railway Station Master’s house, the footbridge and the signal box.
+You can walk to his birthplace on the Waggonway, a lovely cottage/museum that the National Trust maintains.
+Wylam’s historic buildings include the Grade 2 listed railway Station Master’s house, the footbridge and the signal box.

 - Despite its rural location, Wylam is well-connected to nearby Newcastle.
 We are on the main railway line from Newcastle to Carlisle and just two stops away from Metro Centre shopping.
-Trainline asked us to put a link on here to help you plan your journey so here it is along with our local London & North East Railway planner.
+Trainline asked us to put a link on here to help you plan your journey so here it is along with our local Northern Railway planner (no booking fee).

 We love living here because Wylam offers a perfect balance of natural beauty, historical significance, community spirit, and convenience.